khemmyrick/Improved-Django-Project/README.md

 ## Steps
 1. Use the provided requirements.txt to install needed packages for the project. [?]
+2. Make fundamental project visibly functional enough that it can be debugged. []
+- FIX NAMES AND NAMESPACES!!!!![]
+- See steps 5 and 6 below.
+These steps are precursor to all other steps.
+May be hardest part.[]
-2. Use django-debug-toolbar to find places where database queries run too long or hit the database too many times. []
+3. Use django-debug-toolbar to find places where database queries run too long or hit the database too many times. []
+- (Hopefully this is easy.)
-3. Use django-debug-toolbar to find places where templates aren't properly using inheritance.
+4. Use django-debug-toolbar to find places where templates aren't properly using inheritance.
 [X]
-4. Check that models are using appropriate fields for the type of data they store.
+5. Check that models are using appropriate fields for the type of data they store.
 If not, correct them and create migrations to handle the data. []
-5. Check that forms are using the correct fields and validation.
+6. Check that forms are using the correct fields and validation.
 If not, fix. []
-6. Use coverage.py to check the code coverage amount.
+7. Use coverage.py to check the code coverage amount.
 Write tests to increase test coverage to at least 75%. []

 ## Extra Steps
 - Increase test coverage to 90% or above. []